Routine fit

 Transition cue

-A song, rhythm, visual card, or chant that tells children how the circle ends and what happens next.
+A song, chime, visual card, or chant that tells children how circle time ends and what happens next.